 Dear Editor

-We are resubmitting our novel study entitled “A Novel Remote Sensing-Based Calibration and Validation Method for Distributed Hydrological Modelling in Ungauged Basins” for possible publication in Journal of Hydrology.
+We are submitting our revised manuscriptentitled “A Novel Remote Sensing-Based Calibration and Validation Method for Distributed Hydrological Modelling in Ungauged Basins” for possible publication in Journal of Hydrology.

 Following the previous review and your suggestions, we have made a thorough revision to enhance quality of our manuscript.
 All these comments have been carefully considered and incorporated into the revised version.
 All revisions to the manuscript were marked up using the “Track Changes” function using MS Word.
 Below is a summary of the major changes made to the manuscript: